Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence of Stochastic Gradient Methods

-\end{thm} The step size schedule $\nicefrac{\eta(T-t+1)}{T^{\frac{3}{2}}}$ was introduced by \citet{zamani2023exact}, in which the authors proved it ensures that the last iterate of the subgradient method converges in the rate $O(1/\sqrt{T})$ for the non-composite non-smooth convex objective with the Euclidean norm.
-Here, we show it can also guarantee the optimal $O(1/\sqrt{T})$ rate in our setting.
+The linearly decaying step size was introduced by \citet{doi:10.1137/24M1717762}, in which the authors proved that it ensures the last iterate of the subgradient method converges at the rate $O(1/\sqrt{T})$ for non-composite non-smooth convex objectives with the Euclidean norm.
+Here, we show it can also guarantee the optimal $O(L/T+(M+\sigma)/\sqrt{T})$ rate in our setting.
 Again, the constant $\eta$ can be set to any positive number.
-The full statements of Theorems \ref{thm:convex-exp-improved-main} and \ref{thm:convex-hp-improved-main} are provided in Appendix \ref{subsec:app-improved}.
+The full statements of Theorems \ref{thm:main-cvx-exp-optimal} and \ref{thm:main-cvx-hp-optimal} are provided in Appendix \ref{subsec:cvx-optimal}.